mjrgh/DCSExplorer/DCSTrivia.md

 do something parallel to the $55 $AB series of commands, in that it's similarly arrayed across the audio channels, and it seems to have similar data structures for something like a volume level and some timers.
-But the code never does anything with the data structure apart from populate them when one of these commands is received, so I have no idea what the command was meant to do.
+But the code never does anything with the data structures apart from populate them when one of these commands is received, so I have no idea what the command was meant to do.
 It's another of those never-used features lying dormant in the code.